Yu-Ang/Yu-Ang.github.io/_pages/about.md

 </p>

 # 🔥 News
-- *2025.10*: &nbsp;🎉🎉 I've been awarded the 2025 National Scholarship for Doctoral Students, which is the highest-level national honor currently available to Chinese students in higher education institutions!
+- *2025.10*: &nbsp;🎉🎉 I've been awarded the **2025 National Scholarship for Doctoral Students**, which is the highest-level national honor currently available to Chinese students in higher education institutions!
 - *2025.09*: &nbsp;🎉🎉 Our paper ``[Statistical QoS Provision in Business-Centric Networks](https://doi.org/10.1109/twc.2025.3616374)'' has been accepted by IEEE Transactions on Wireless Communications!
 - *2025.08*: &nbsp;🎉🎉 I have been invited by the School of Computer Science and the School of Cryptography and Cyberspace Security at Nankai University to participate in the [10th Nankai University International Talent Forum](https://mp.weixin.qq.com/s/u8gvCpoH-x79HdnX5rwSsQ?scene=1) (第十届南开大学国际人才论坛)!
 - *2025.07*: &nbsp;🎉🎉 Our paper ``DMSA: A decentralized microservice architecture for edge networks'' has been accepted by IEEE Transactions on Mobile Computing!